Go Back

 • Add a layer of okonomi sauce and spread it over the full surface so it forms an even layer, then zigzag some Kewpie mayo over it.

-• Sprinkle some aonori on top, then katsuobushi and some extra beni shoga.
+• Sprinkle a thin layer of aonori on top, then katsuobushi, and some optional extra beni shoga.

 • Serve immediately.
 Enjoy!